 The course moves quickly and we all rely on each other to show up on speaking days to make sure everyone's speeches fit into the tight schedule.
-If a student is absent the day she/he is scheduled to speak and has not made prior arrangements with the instructor, the speech will be deducted 10% per class day day late.
+If a student is absent the day she/he is scheduled to speak and has not made prior arrangements with the instructor, the speech will be deducted 10% per day late.
 You will know your speaking day in advance, so the only possible way around this deduction is a formal university excused absence.
 If a speaker knows they cannot attend class the day of an assigned speech presentation, they can trade spots with another student without penalty.
-If you are too sick to make it to a speech day, please stay home and take care of yourself, but you must drag up and go get a doctor's excuse if you want to do the speech on a different day without penalty.
+If you are too sick to make it to a speech day, please stay home and take care of yourself, but get a doctor's excuse if you want to do the speech on a different day without penalty.
 Showing respect for your classmates by arriving on time to class on the day of presentations is of great importance to me.